JosephDiku/CSC-340-Project-Repository/doc/Object-Oriented-Design/BookNexusDesign.md

 ##### 2.2.1.7 Respond to Reviews
 A Author is able to respond to the reviews that have been left by the memebers on their books.

-#### 2.2.2 Actor: Memeber
+#### 2.2.2 Actor: Reader
 ##### 2.2.2.1 Sign Up
-A customer can sign up to create their profile with their name, email, password, and address.
+A reader can sign up to create their profile with their name, email, and password.
 Emails must be unique.
 ##### 2.2.2.2 Log In
-A customer shall be able to sign in using their registred email and password.
-After logging in, the customer shall be directed their dashboard where they see an overview of their subscriptions.
+A reader shall be able to sign in using their registred email and password.
+After logging in, the customer shall be directed their dashboard where they see an overview of their subscriptions, favorite books, favorite authors, and latest reviews.
-##### 2.2.2.3 Browse Produce Boxes
+##### 2.2.2.3 Browse Author Libraries
-A customer shall be able to view available produce boxes.
+A reader shall be able to view available author libraries.
 They can do this from the home page or using a search function.
-They can also filter boxes by name, descriptions, or farm.
-They will also be able to select one box and view more details.
+They can also filter boxes by name, descriptions, or author.
+They will also be able to select one library and view more details, such as the name and number of books.
-##### 2.2.1.4 Subscribe to Produce Box
+##### 2.2.1.4 Subscribe to Author Library
-Upon selecting a box, a customer shall be able to subscribe for the box using a one-click action.
-This box will then appear on their dashboard, and they will be able to ammend the subscription.
+Upon selecting a library, a reader shall be able to subscribe for the library using a one-click action.
+This library will then appear on their dashboard, and they will be able to ammend the subscription.
-##### 2.2.1.5 Review Produce Box
+##### 2.2.1.5 Review Books
-A customer may write a review for a box they subscribed to.
-They will be able to rate the box based on freshness and delivery.
+A reader may write a review for a book within the library they subscribed to.
+They will be able to rate the library based on its overall content.

 ## 3. UML Class Diagram
 ![UML Class Diagram](https://github.com/JosephDiku/CSC-340-Project-Repository/blob/main/doc/Object-Oriented-Design/BookNexusUML.png)